JMQuinlan/Thermo/README.md

 ## Let's learn the easy way to do thermodynamic calculations...
 With software.

-Go to the python note book "Thermo_Clac_Example.ipynb" and click on the "Open in CoLab" link.
+Go to the python note book "Thermo_Calc_Example.ipynb" and click on the "Open in CoLab" link.
 Or go here: [Thermo calc example](https://colab.research.google.com/github/JMQuinlan/Thermo/blob/main/Thermo_Calc_Example.ipynb)

 Within Google's CoLab you can run the code on Google's servers, no need to install python.